A class of multilinear bounded oscillation operators on measure spaces and applications: Introduction

 where $\vec{w} \in A_{\vec{1}}$ and $wv^{\frac1m} \in A_{\infty}$ or $\vec{w} \in A_1 \times \cdots \times A_1$ and $v \in A_{\infty}$, in \cite{CXY} for the multilinear pseudo-differential operators, and in \cite{PR} for the multilinear maximal operators in Lorentz spaces.

 The sharp weighted norm inequality for an operator $T$ gives an estimate of the form

-where the positive constant $C_{n, p, T}$ depends only on $n$, $p$, and $T$, and the exponent $\alpha_p(T)$ is optimal such that \eqref{Tsharp} holds.
+for all $p \in (1, \infty)$ and $w \in A_p$, where the positive constant $C_{n, p, T}$ depends only on $n$, $p$, and $T$, and the exponent $\alpha_p(T)$ is optimal such that \eqref{Tsharp} holds.
 This kind of estimates gives the exact rate of growth of the weights norm.
 The first result was established by Buckley \cite{B93} for the Hardy-Littlewood maximal operator $M$, who proved that \eqref{Tsharp} holds with the best possible exponent $\alpha_p(M) = \frac{1}{p-1}$.
 The estimate \eqref{Tsharp} for singular integrals attracted a lot of attention due to certain important applications to PDE.
 For example, obtaining the sharp weighted estimate for the Ahlfors-Beurling operator $B$ with $\alpha_2(B)=1$, Petermichl and Volberg \cite{PV} first settled a long-standing regularity problem for the solution of Beltrami equation on the plane in the critical case.
 This invites the question that whether \eqref{Tsharp} with $\alpha_2(T)=1$ holds for general Calder\'{o}n-Zygmund operators $T$, which is known as the $A_2$ conjecture.
+Together with extrapolation with sharp bounds \cite{DGPP}, it immediately implies \eqref{Tsharp} with $\alpha_p(T)=\max\{1, \frac{1}{p-1}\}$.

 Hyt\"{o}nen \cite{Hyt} solved the $A_2$ conjecture by proving that an arbitrary Calder\'{o}n-Zygmund operator can be represented as an average of dyadic shifts over random dyadic systems.
 Subsequently, Lacey \cite{Lac17} and Lerner \cite{Ler16} independently established a sparse domination for Calder\'{o}n-Zygmund operators to present a shorter proof of the $A_2$ conjecture.
 Since then, many significant publications came to enrich the literature in this area.
 For example, pointwise sparse dominations were shown for commutators of Calder\'{o}n-Zygmund operators \cite{LOR}, for bounded oscillation operators \cite{Kar}, and for an arbitrary family of functions \cite{LLO}, the multilinear Calder\'{o}n-Zygmund operators \cite{DHL}, and the multilinear pseudo-differential operators \cite{CXY}.